Child Psychology Degree and Career Guide

 Chestnut Hill College

 Chestnut Hill College offers a Child & Adolescent Therapy concentration in its Master of Science (MS) in Clinical and Counseling Psychology degree program.
 Students learn about developmental issues and potential psychological problems in children and adolescents, as well as interventions involving individuals and families and play therapy.
-Graduates are qualified to become licensed in Pennsylvania (and many other states) as a Licensed Professional Counselor (LPC) or Licensed Marriage and Family Therapist (LMFT) and may work in environments such as treatment centers, hospitals, and schools.
+Graduates are qualified to become licensed in Pennsylvania (and many other states) as a Licensed Professional Counselor (LPC) or Licensed Marriage and Family Therapist (LMFT) and may work in treatment centers, hospitals, and schools.
 At least 15 credits are required for the Child & Adolescent Therapy concentration, including Assessment & Treatment of Children & Adolescents, Play Therapy, A Systemic Approach to the Problems of Adolescents, Intro to the Assessment & Treatment of Psychological Trauma, and one elective.

-University of Virginia
+University of Washington

 Traditional Doctoral Programs

-University of California Berkeley
+University of Alabama

 University of Kansas